Safety Equity Initiative

 - Develop policies, capital investment priorities, security deployment systems and gender violence prevention strategies

 - Use racial equity and data-driven strategies to eliminate gender violence by prioritizing gender safety throughout the San Francisco transportation system.

 The SFMTA acknowledges the historic lack of investment and systematic inequities in transit systems.
 We recognize the need to do better and seek to repair past harms by uplifting communities throughout the development, implementation and evolution of the Safety Equity Initiative and related efforts.

-- Respect: Value community members’ time and lived experiences that they choose to share with us, especially those not often heard in traditional decision-making venues
+- Model Respect: Value community members’ time and lived experiences that they choose to share with us, especially those not often heard in traditional decision-making venues

 - Uphold Accountability: Establish measures of success and tell the public how we’re doing.